dotnet/docs/docs/fundamentals/tools-and-productivity.md

 # Tools and productivity in .NET

 In this article, you'll learn about the various tools available to .NET developers.
 With .NET, you have a robust software development kit (SDK), that includes a command-line interface (CLI) namely, the .NET CLI.
 The .NET CLI powers many of the features throughout the .NET-ready integrated development environments (IDEs).
-This article also provides resources to productivity capabilities, such as CLI tools for diagnosing performance issues, memory leaks, high CPU, deadlocks, and as well as tooling support for code analysis.
+This article also provides resources to productivity capabilities, such as .NET CLI tools for diagnosing performance issues, memory leaks, high CPU, deadlocks, and as well as tooling support for code analysis.

 ## Tools

+Many tools are available to .NET developers, such as the .NET SDK, .NET CLI, IDEs, and so on.

 ### .NET SDK